 November 2006 - Abu-Khavs, described as the commander of all foreign fighters in the North Caucasus, is killed by security forces.

-June 2008 - According to UNICEF, since 1994, it is estimated there have been 700 people killed by leftover landmines from the Chechnya-Russian Conflict.
+June 2008 - According to UNICEF, since 1994, 700 people have been killed by landmines left over from the Chechnya-Russia Conflict.

 March 29, 2010 - Female suicide bombers detonate explosives in two Moscow subway stations during morning rush hour.
 Russian officials suggest that Chechen separatists are to blame.